MonashDeepNeuron/HPP/src/chapter1/homebrew.md

 ### 3.3 : Installing Git (MacOS only)

-In the last couple tasks Linux and WSL users have installed Git however, Git is a bit awkward on MacOS.
+In the last couple sections Linux and WSL users have installed Git however, Git is a bit awkward on MacOS.
 To check if Git is already installed run.

 ```sh
 git --version